dalyai33/NurseSim/README.md

 ## Frequently Asked Questions

 <details>
-  <summary><strong>Is NurseSim+ an Open Source Project?</strong></summary>
+  <summary><strong>Is NurseSim+ an open-source Project?</strong></summary>
   <br>
   Yes!
-NurseSim+ is an Open Source learning tool.
+NurseSim+ is an open-source learning tool.
 However, it's strictly prohibited to use for commerical use.
   See the full terms in the <a href="LICENSE">LICENSE</a>.

 </details>